jonsabados/pointypoints/infrastructure/README.md

 ## Executing

 Ensure all of the lambda code has been built (execute `make` from the top level project directory), then execute `terraform apply`.
-Because the various TLS certs utilized for pointypoints are created via terraform they will take some time to verify, so some creates will fail as certificates will not be found.
-Wait for verification to complete and then execute `terraform apply` again and you should be in business.

 It may take some time for DNS to propagate, but once that happens you should be good to point a browser at https://{yourdomain} or https://www.{yourdomain}

 ## Workspaces

 This project has been setup with workspace support, to spin up a workspace execute `terraform workspace new {whatever}` followed by `terraform apply`.
-Workspace creation is also subject to the certificate validation constraint so you will need to wait for certs to validate and then execute a second terraform apply.
 When creating a workspace the application will be deployed to https://{workspace}.{yourdomain} and https://www-{workspace}.{yourdomain}

 #### DANGER!!!